Skip to content

 There are three different ways for school students to study with us:

-Flexible Industry Programs
+Qualifications for school students - Flexible Industry Programs

 As well as the qualifications available through the State Government’s Flexible Industry Program, TAFE SA offers accredited courses especially for high school students in Year 10 to 12.
 These courses are part of the South Australian Government’s ‘Stackable VET’ program and provide students with highly valued vocational skills, prepare them for the workplace and allow them to try out different areas before committing to a qualification.
 ‘Stackable VET’ courses may also earn credit towards a student’s SACE.